pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 And when it's finally time to release the feature to everyone, you simply turn the flag on and it just appears to end users as if it was always there all along (because it was!).

+### This all sounds like hard work - why bother?

+Here are just a few reasons:

+- We can deploy bug fixes to production extremely quickly, sometimes within an hour of them being reported, almost always within the same day.
+- We can do demo new features to stakeholders _in production_ during the various stages of development (usually at the end of each sprint) without affecting end-users.
+- We don't need complex branching stategies.
+We don't even need branches - it's perfectly find to merge directly to master.
+We only really branch so we can get the benefit of peer reviews through GitHub Pull Requests but our branches are always small and short lived.

 ### For more information